open-telemetry/oteps/text/0156-columnar-encoding.md

 batch of metrics containing a large number of data points sharing the same attributes and timestamp will be highly compressible (multivariate time-series scenario).

-> Note: every OTLP timestamps are represented as Arrow timestamps with nanoseconds time unit.
+> Note: every OTLP timestamps are represented as Arrow timestamps as Epoch timestamps with nanosecond precision.
 This representation will
 > simplify the integration with the rest of the Arrow ecosystem (numerous time/date functions are supported in
 > DataFusion for example).
 > Note: aggregation_temporality is represented as an Arrow dictionary with a dictionary index of type int8.
 This OTLP